-If you’re bringing up a child, you might be able to get a young parent payment to help cover your expenses.
+If you’re bringing up a child, you might be able to get Young Parent Payment to help cover your expenses.

-The amount of money you’ll get depends on your situation, but you can check the current rates at the Work and Income website.
+The amount of money you’ll get depends on your situation.
+You can check the current rates on the Work and Income website.

-In most cases, your rent and bills will be taken from the total and paid for you, and any money left will be paid as an allowance of up to $50 into your bank account.
+In most cases, your rent and bills will be taken from the total and paid for you, and you will get an allowance of up to $50 paid into your bank account.

 - complete your budgeting course, and